danmayer/churn/README.md

 __churn__

 A Project to give the churn file, class, and method for a project for a given checkin.
-Over time the tool adds up the history of chruns to give the number of times a file, class, or method is changing during the life of a project.
+Over time the tool adds up the history of churns to give the number of times a file, class, or method is changing during the life of a project.
 Churn for files is immediate, but classes and methods requires buildings up a history using churn between revisions.
 The history is stored in ./tmp

 Currently has full Git, Mercurial (hg), and Bazaar (bzr) support, and partial SVN support (supports only file level churn currently)